-- Cut the dough in half and then in half again.
-From this point cut into 1 inch pieces with floss or a large serrated knife.
-You can make 12 big cinnamon rolls or 16 medium size.
-Place dough rolls onto a baking sheet lined with parchment paper, about 1 inch apart.
+- Using a large, serrated knife or a long piece of floss, cut the dough in half and then in half again, making 4 pieces.
+Cut each piece into 3 or 4 1-inch pieces, making either 12 big cinnamon rolls or 16 medium rolls.
+Place dough rolls, swirl-side up, 1 inch apart onto a baking sheet lined with parchment paper.
 I like to put the 12 big ones on a baking sheet and the ends in a small pan.
-At this point if you wanted to bake, you can let the rolls sit for another hour or until rolls have doubled in size.
+At this point if you wanted to bake, you can let the rolls sit for 1 hour, or until rolls have doubled in size.

-- Cover the pan tightly with plastic wrap and then place in the refrigerator for up to 16 hours.
-Then the next morning, pull them out onto the counter and let them rise until doubled, about 1-2 hours.
-It is normal for here to be a little liquid, but if there's too much, get a paper towel and dab it out.
+- Cover the pan tightly with plastic wrap and place in the refrigerator up to 16 hours.
+In the morning, pull them out onto the counter and let them rise 1 to 2 hours, or until doubled.
+It is normal for there to be a little liquid, but if there's too much, get a paper towel and dab it out.

-- Bake at 350°F for 15 minutes or until lightly golden brown on top.
-Remove from oven and allow to cool about 10 minutes before frosting.
+- Bake at 350°F for 15 minutes, or until lightly golden brown on top.
+Remove from oven and let cool 10 minutes before frosting.

 - In a large bowl, beat together the butter, cream cheese, powdered sugar, and vanilla extract with an electric mixer.
 You can add milk to thin it out or powdered sugar to thicken it until you reach your desired consistency.
 Spread over the cinnamon rolls with a spatula.